 These recordings must be securely stored, and proof of having appropriate security measures in place is required.
-Routine risk analysis of security threats to these recordings are also required.
+Routine risk analysis of security threats to these recordings is also required.

 The most important call recording features aren’t just the amount of storage space or overall audio quality the software provides.